danjac/localhub/README.md

 `./runtests`

+You should be able to access the application on localhost on port 80.
+Use the following command to set up a default community:

+`./manage createcommunity localhost LocalDev`

+If you wish to add more communities, you will have to add these domains or subdomains to your _/etc/hosts_ file (or equivalent in your OS) or use a tool such as dnsmasq.
+Consult your OS documentation on how to do this.

 ## Deployment

 **Please note that LocalHub is in the early development stage and should not be trusted to run in a serious production environment.
 Breaking changes will happen until a stable release is officially available.**